 I did manage to dig this other quote up from TOEFL.org Certificate course, which came from a reflection by one of my fellow teacher/students (a non-native teacher as it happens):

 In the winter, an icy stream flows down a mountain, moving and changing as it desires.
 However, the ice that forms along the edges of the stream – though it is made of the water itself – constrains the stream.
 At times, it even dictates where it may flow and where it may not.
 The English language is like this stream, and the rules and patterns set in place by linguists are the ice.
 Indeed, they recognize and record the current state of language, but the very patterns they recognize often force the language into a set of rules that consequently dictate how the language may be used from then on.

 I also remember a professor at my university once telling my then-girlfriend something to the effect of (He was like…):

 I hate teachers who say they learn more from their students than the other way around.
 The day my students are teaching me more than I am teaching them is the day I retire.

 which is curmudgeoniacal enough for me to appreciate.
 But also it reflects something important about teachers.
 We are expected to know stuff.
 You can’t teach students unless you know your material, despite all the good intentions and desire to inspire.
 Students don’t come to class to join the Dead Poet’s Society.
 They come to learn the subjunctive, so we better be prepared to teach them the subjunctive correctly.

 And finally, not an inspiration, but a song that always relaxes me after a long stressful day at work.
 I don’t speak Spanish and I’m not religious, but there’s something about the opening that just makes my shoulders untense immediately:

-EDIT: I stumbled on another wonderful quote from Tessa Woodward on a good classroom that deserved its own post.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+EDIT: I stumbled on another wonderful quote from Tessa Woodward on a good classroom that deserved its own post.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.